 A couple of quick facts: The Earth is tilted approximately 30 degrees.
 In the summer, due to the Earth’s tilt toward the Sun, we get the most amount of sunlight in the northern hemisphere.
 We experience this as longer days with increased light.
 On the first day of summer, those living above the equator have close to 16 hours of sunlight.
 Of course, this also makes the summer a time of play, vacation, health and outdoor activities.

 Wintertime in the northern hemisphere is just the opposite.
 We are tilted away from the Sun, so we get a lot less sunlight during the day.
 This decrease the amount of sunlight also results in a decreased amount of vitality, passion and expressiveness.
 In ancient times it was also very dangerous time of year as people were much more vulnerable to freezing and other calamities.
 We're lucky to live in an era where our very survival is not at stake just because it is winter.
 However, the psychological toll of having less sunlight, less vitality and energy, and having to deal with colder weather, is why many of us get "the winter blahs".
-Share a free sample 2014 Jobs and Money Forecast.
-Master your money and attain success with this startlingly accurate forecast!
+Share a free sample Soul Mate Compatibility.
+Are you with your true Soul Mate?
+Discover if you are with the person that you can share sorrows and triumphs with!

 On the Winter solstice (the first day of winter) the length of sunlight each day begins to increase in the Northern Hemisphere.
 Ironically, it is the darkest day of the year, but from then on, things will only improve as the darkest days are behind us for that year.
 In ancient times this was cause for celebration, and a tradition was born.